Lelong numbers of currents of full mass intersection: Proof of Theorems and

 \begin{proof}[Proof of Corollary \ref{cor-knownbignef}] We explain how to obtain Corollary \ref{cor-knownbignef} from Corollary \ref{cor-main2}.
 Let $\rho: X' \to X$ be a smooth modification of $X$ and $E$ an irreducible hypersurface in $X'$.
 Let $\varphi':= \varphi \circ \rho$, $\varphi'_{\alpha,\min}:= \varphi_{\alpha,\min} \circ \rho$, $\theta':= \rho^* \theta$ and $\alpha':= \rho^* \alpha$.
 Since non-pluripolar products have no mass on pluripolar sets, we have

-and a similar equality also holds if $\varphi'$ is replaced by $\varphi'_{\alpha,\min}$ (note that the latter is not necessarily a quasi-psh function with minimal singularities in $\alpha'$).
+and a similar equality also holds if $\varphi'$ is replaced by $\varphi'_{\alpha,\min}$ (note that we don't know if the latter is a quasi-psh function with minimal singularities in $\alpha'$; anyway we will only need that $\varphi'_{\alpha,\min}$ is of full Monge-Amp\`ere mass in $\alpha'$).
 By a well-known result in \cite{Boucksom-volume}, the class $\alpha'$ is big.

 Applying Corollary \ref{cor-main2} to $\ddc \varphi'+ \theta'$ and $V:= E$, we obtain that the generic Lelong number of $\varphi'$ along $E$ is equal to $\nu(\alpha',E)$.
 We also get an analogous property for $\varphi'_{\alpha,\min}$ by applying Corollary \ref{cor-main2} to $\ddc \varphi'_{\alpha,\min}+ \theta'$.
 It follows that the generic Lelong numbers of $\varphi'$ and $ \varphi'_{\alpha,\min}$ along $E$ are equal.
 Now using this property and \cite[Corollary 10.18]{Boucksom_l2} (or \cite[Theorem A]{Boucksom-Favre-Jonsson}) gives the desired assertion.
 The proof is finished. \end{proof}